 Before we arrived at the campsite, we went island hopping first.

 The place was so charming.
 The clear waters, however, was very shallow that time so we can’t enjoy swimming but the view is just so lovely so photo ops na lang.

 We had camping in Matukad island where we had the place to ourselves.
 We were isolated over the night as there was no electricity and signal, just our tents and lamps.
 It was my first time to go island camping so at night I was kinda scared because we were the only ones in that island and the townsfolk lives afar but over time, I was assured that the place is safe for campers.

 While there was still sunlight, we rushed on setting up our tents and prepared for our dinner.
 It felt really good to disconnect for a while where all you can do is enjoy the peacefulness of nature.
 It was a long long night so after dinner, we had some drinks and went swimming.

-And we had to climb this edgy rock formations to see the mysterious giant milk fish in a lagoon.
-The view on top gave us a wide panoramic view of the entire Matukad island, so lovely!
+And we had to climb these edgy rock formations to see the mysterious giant milkfish in a lagoon.
+The view on top gave us a wide panoramic view of the entire Matukad Island, so lovely!

 Our first visit to Palawan was the moment I realized how truly blessed and beautiful the islands of Philippines are.
 The main highlight of this trip was to experience island hopping in El Nido and as a sea lover, the place instantly became my most favorite and convinced myself that I would definitely go back.

-I always thought that people living on a beachfront houses are the luckiest and I was beyond thankful for those two mornings we were able to have our breakfast with a very much impressive view.
+I always thought that people living in a beachfront house are the luckiest and I was beyond thankful for those two mornings we were able to have our breakfast with a very much impressive view.
 Aah, #takemeback.